Grandparents' Rights

 The process for seeking such rights can be challenging, depending on the circumstances, because parents have legal priority in how their children will be raised.
 Jodi Loden can review the specifics of your case to determine if you have a fighting chance to secure visitation rights to your grandchild(ren).
 If so, she can advise you on what needs to be done and act as your skilled representative through your visitation or custody petition and hearings in court.

-Call the Jodi Loden law office to book a free 30-minute initial consultation with a Knoxville grandparents’ rights lawyer at (865) 424-7225.
+Contact Jodi Loden Law Office for a Consultation on Grandparents’ Rights in Knoxville at (865) 424-7225.
 Or you may email us on our Contact Page.

 What Is a Grandparent & When Can Grandparents Seek Visitation Rights?